Prasadmadhusanka/Master_Thesis-Master_GeoTec/README.md

 - The app should be user-friendly and have a fast loading time.
 Usage of Single Page Application (SPA) Front-end framework-Vue.js (Non-Functional)

 **Proposed Methodology :**
-1. Data Acquiring
+1. Data Acquiring --> Done
-2. Vertical attribute selection
+2. Vertical attribute selection --> Done
 3. Data Cleaning
-   -  UmweltBundesamt
+   -  UmweltBundesamt --> Done
-  -   DBpedia
+   -  DBpedia --> Pending
-4. Develop three visualization approaches
+4. Develop three visualization approaches --> Done
-5. Data injection
+5. Data injection --> Not completed
-6. Web Application​
+6. Web Application​ --> Not completed
-7. Validation
+7. Validation --> Not completed
-8. Final Web Application (SPA)​
+8. Final Web Application (SPA)​ --> Not completed
-9. Task generation for evaluation
+9. Task generation for evaluation --> Not completed
-10. Evaluation & Comparison of Visualization Approaches​
+10. Evaluation & Comparison of Visualization Approaches​ --> Not completed
-11. Evaluation Results
+11. Evaluation Results --> Not completed
-12. Selection of the best visualzation approach
+12. Selection of the best visualzation approach  --> Not completed
-   - DBpedia
-   -